About Art in Conflict

 Chief Investigator 3

-Dr Uroš Čvoro is a Senior Lecturer in Art Theory at UNSW Australia Art & Design.
+Assoc Prof Uroš Čvoro is an art theorist at UNSW Sydney.
 His research interests include contemporary art and politics, cultural representations of nationalism, post-socialist and post-conflict art.
 His recent books include Transitional Aesthetics: Art at The Edge of Europe (Bloomsbury, 2018) and Turbo-folk Music and Cultural Representations of National Identity in Former Yugoslavia (Ashgate, 2014).